dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 An export declaration consists of one or more `reveals` and `provides` clauses.
 Each clause contains a comma-separated list of identifiers, but the two clauses themselves are not separated by any delimiter.
-So in the example above, the comma after `a` is wrong.
+So in the example above, the comma after `a` is wrong in each export declaration.
 This mistake is easy to make when the clauses are on the same line.

 ## **Error: fields are not allowed to be declared at the module level; instead, wrap the field in a 'class' declaration**